 S-functions use a special calling syntax called the S-function API that enables you to interact with the Simulink engine.
 This interaction is very similar to the interaction that takes place between the engine and built-in Simulink blocks.

 S-functions follow a general form and can accommodate continuous, discrete, and hybrid systems.
 By following a set of simple rules, you can implement an algorithm in an S-function and use the S-Function block to add it to a Simulink model.
 After you write your S-function and place its name in an S-Function block (available in the User-Defined Functions block library), you can customize the user interface using masking (see What Are Masks?).

 If you have Simulink Coder™, you can use S-functions with the software.
 You can also customize the code generated for S-functions by writing a Target Language Compiler (TLC) file.
-For more information, see Insert S-Function Code.
+For more information, see S-Functions and Code Generation.